nondescryptid/opendoc-state-court-judgments/2019_SGMC_17/report.md

 21     Section 36 of the POA requires the police officer to ‘give’ a direction to move on to the person in writing.
 As seen in P1, PW2 held P5 to the accused’s eye level and informed him of its contents, stating the terms of the direction as well as the consequences for non-compliance.
 He also showed the accused the map annexed to P5, which sets out the demarcated area which the accused was to leave, and not return to, for a period of 24 hours (see s/n 21 of P2).
 When the accused refused to take P5, PW2 then left it on the ground at the accused’s feet.

 22     The issue is whether PW2 had ‘given’ the direction to move on to the accused despite the latter’s refusal to accept the same.
 Under section 45(1)(a)(i) of the POA, any requirement under the Act stating that a document be ‘given’ may be fulfilled by ‘delivering it to the individual personally’.
-I agree with the prosecution that ‘delivery’ of the document is not premised on _physical acceptance or receipt_ of the document being given[\[note: 3\]](#Ftn_3).
+I agree with the prosecution that ‘delivery’ of the document is not premised on _physical acceptance or receipt_ of the document being given[^3].

 23     This reading also accords with a contextual interpretation of the provision, seeing as the other means of ‘giving’ documents listed in section 45(1)(a) of the POA similarly do not require that the intended recipient physically accept or receive the document.